kaseyjsmith/A-Better-Fraud-Detection-Neural-Network/README.md

 - **Factory pattern**: Centralized architecture creation via string names
 - **CLI trainer**: Unified interface to train any architecture

-This design means adding a new architecture requires only ~15 lines of code!

 ### Current Baseline Performance

 **Architecture**: 30→64→32→16→8→1 (bottleneck design)